 Her first novel The Anatomy of Wings was published in 2007.
 The story of the sudden death of a teenage girl in a desert mining town won numerous awards including, the Dobbie Award and the Commonwealth Writers Prize for Best First Book.
 Her second novel about the disappearance of a girl in tropical north Queensland, The Midnight Dress, won the Sisters in Crime Best YA Debut Crime Novel in 2014.

 Ophelia and the Marvelous Boy, Karen’s first novel for children was published internationally in 2014 to much acclaim.
 It was an E.B.
 White Read Aloud finalist that year.
 Her second novel for younger readers, A Most Magical Girl was published in 2016 and won the Readings Children's Fiction Prize 2017 and was CBCA shortlisted the same year.
+Her much anticipated fifth novel, Lenny's Book of Everything, will be published in November 2018 in Australia.

 Karen lives in South East Queensland with her daughter and several animals, including two wicked parrots, who frequently eat parts of her laptop when she isn’t looking.
 Her passions are her daughter, writing, day-dreaming, baking, running and swimming in the sea.